ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTING.rst

 all docs.

 All new functions, classes, files, must be documented with all arguments, returns, exceptions.
-Without this it should not pass the tests.
+Without this, it should not pass the tests.

-The better example is to see the current files to get the style.
-We are using the Google Format and Sphinx for generating the docs.
+A better example is to see the current files to get the style.
+We are using Google Format and Sphinx for generating the docs.

 Guide to QDarkStyle
 -------------------